 This frontage, know as the Dymchurch Wall, is divided into two sub-sections.
 Frontage A begins at the north end of High Knocke and extends north for approximately 2.3km.
 Frontage B begins at this point and extends for approximately 2.5km to Dymchurch Redoubt.
 Frontage A defences comprise a raised and strengthened seawall and a stepped concrete revetment.
 The Frontage B defence structures are similar to those along with Frontage A, with the addition of a rock revetment along the lower part of the structure to improve wave energy dissipation.
 Prior to the completion of the Frontage B scheme in 2011, the existing defences had a 0% (1 in 10)chance of breach in any one year.
 Currently, the risk of failure is reduced to 0.5% (1 in 200) in any one year, up until 2108.

 The new schemes for Frontages A and B will continue to fix the coastline in position, reducing its ability to respond to natural processes.
 The policy is to maintain the current standard of defence at 1 in 200 through general maintenance.

-The existing defences comprise a shingle beach with timber groynes.
-Rock has been placed along sections but is does not form a structural revetment ie protection.
-These defences have a 5% (1 in 20) chance of failure in any one year through overtopping and breach.
-This standard of protection will decrease over time if sea level rises as Predicted.
-The defences here are managed by the MOD in order to protect the Hythe Ranges training facility.
+Prior to this scheme, the defences comprised a shingle beach with timber groynes.
+Rock had been placed along sections but did not form a structural revetment ie protection.
+These defences had a 5% (1 in 20) chance of failure in any one year through overtopping and breach.